Stainless Steel Micro-Mesh Rain Gutter Guards

-- The stainless steel micro-mesh keeps out mosquitoes, wasps, birds, rodents and other annoying critters from getting into your gutter!
+- The stainless steel micro-mesh keeps out mosquitoes, wasps, birds, rodents and other annoying critters from getting into your gutter.

-- The fine woven stainless steel micro-mesh keeps out the smallest debris!
+- The fine woven stainless steel micro-mesh keeps out the smallest debris.

-- Our micro-mesh combined with aluminum extruded sides provide the perfect amount of strength and flexibility for the ultimate gutter protection
+- Our micro-mesh combined with aluminum extruded sides provide the perfect amount of strength and flexibility for the ultimate gutter protection.

 Valley Diverter -- NEW PRODUCT

-Roof valleys cause excessive flow of rainwater and debris build up and create challenges for all gutter guards.
+Roof valleys cause excessive flow of rainwater and debris build-up and create challenges for all gutter guards.
 At the point where the roof valley meets the gutter is often called an inside miter or inside corner of the gutter.

-Valley diverters help to hold back debris and away from the gutter guard so water can more freely flow through the gutter guard.
-This also helps reduce the amount of cleaning on the gutter guard because a majority of the debris is sitting on the valley on the roof and not on the gutter guard.
+Valley diverters help to hold back debris away from the gutter guard so water can more freely flow through the gutter guard.
+This also helps reduce the amount of cleaning on the gutter guard because a majority of the debris is sitting on the valley of the roof and not on the gutter guard.
 This does not eliminate the need of brushing off the gutter guard, it reduces the need for brushing it.
 Periodically you will also need to clean off the debris sitting behind the valley rainwater diverter.

 New Product -- Gutter Guard Brush